 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1a Percentage of production volume from production locations where member company buys at least 10% of production capacity.
-84% Member companies with less than 10% of a production location's production capacity generally have limited influence on production location managers to make changes.
+85% Member companies with less than 10% of a production location's production capacity generally have limited influence on production location managers to make changes.
 Supplier information provided by member company.
 4 4 0

-Comment: Albiro has taken steps to further increase its leverage at suppliers.
-It has taken steps to consolidate its supplier list to 41 active suppliers and subcontractors.
-It buys 64% of its production from 5 suppliers in Macedonia, Morocco and Bosnia.
-At several of its suppliers, it is the only customer.
+Comment: Albiro has taken steps to consolidate its supplier list to 26 active suppliers and subcontractors from 41 last year.
+It buys 58% of its production from 3 suppliers in Macedonia and Morocco where it is the only customer.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1b Percentage of production volume from production locations where member company buys less than 2% of its total FOB.
-18% FWF provides incentives to clothing brands to consolidate their supplier base, especially at the tail end, as much as possible, and rewards those members who have a small tail end.
+11% FWF provides incentives to clothing brands to consolidate their supplier base, especially at the tail end, as much as possible, and rewards those members who have a small tail end.
 Shortening the tail end reduces social compliance risks and enhances the impact of efficient use of capital and remediation efforts.
 Production location information as provided to FWF.
 2 4 0

-Comment: Albiro still has a significant number of suppliers where it only has little leverage, limiting its ability to actively monitor and follow up.
+Comment: Albiro still has a significant number of suppliers where it only has a small leverage, limiting its ability to actively monitor and follow up.
 Its strategy is to reduce its tail.
-In China, it has shifted production from three agents to one agent to ensure that production shifts less between suppliers.
-It has an active policy in place to limit the number of suppliers where it has little leverage.

-Recommendation: FWF recommends Albiro to continue pursuing an active strategy to limit the number of suppliers where it has little leverage, limiting its ability to improve working conditions.
+Recommendation: FWF recommends Albiro to continue pursuing an active strategy to limit the number of suppliers where it has a small leverage, limiting its ability to improve working conditions.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.2 Percentage of production volume from production locations where a business relationship has existed for at least five years.
-85% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
+91% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
 Supplier information provided by member company.
 4 4 0

 Comment: Albiro values long-term relationships.
-With most of its suppliers it has been actively working to improve labour standards for more than five years.
+With most of its suppliers it has been actively working to improve labour conditions for more than five years.